Katie Gavin

-Catherine Hope Gavin (December 30, 1992) is an American singer, songwriter, multi-instrumentalist and musical producer raised in Winnetka (Illinois) and better known as vocalist, lyricist and occasional rhythm guitarist for the Los Angeles-based alternative musical group MUNA since 2013.
+Catherine Hope Gavin (born December 30, 1992) is an American singer-songwriter from Winnetka, Illinois who is best known as the lead vocalist and principal lyricist for the band MUNA since 2013.

-Katie already had a solo career that began in 2009 when she began publishing home recordings of her own compositions on SoundCloud and occasionally performing live in Greater Chicago.
-After moving to Los Angeles in 2013 after a first move to New York in 2012, she put her solo career on hold by forming MUNA with her then-classmates Josette Maskin and Naomi McPherson at the University of Southern California, restarting it, however, in October 2024 with the release of a solo album called "What A Relief" through Saddest Factory Records - which MUNA has been a part of since 2021.
+Gavin began her career as a solo artist in 2009 when she began publishing home recordings of her own compositions on SoundCloud and occasionally performing live in Greater Chicago.
+After moving to Los Angeles in 2013, she formed MUNA with her then-classmates Josette Maskin and Naomi McPherson at the University of Southern California.
+The band has released four studio albums: About U (2017), Saves the World (2019), Muna (2022), and Dancing on the Wall (2026).
+In October 2024, Gavin released her debut solo album, What a Relief, through Saddest Factory Records.

 Early life and education

 Gavin attended New Trier High School, graduating in 2011.

-While attending New Trier, Gavin posted a cover of Willow Smith's Whip My Hair, which went viral.
+While attending New Trier, Gavin posted a cover of Willow Smith's "Whip My Hair", which went viral.

 She spent a year at New York University before transferring to the University of Southern California, where she graduated with a degree in Music.

 Career

 In 2013, Gavin met Naomi McPherson and Josette Maskin at USC, where they formed the band MUNA.
-Gavin has released three studio albums with MUNA.
+She has released four studio albums with MUNA.